-Although extreme in his approach, the message is very clear.
-The standard western diet is starving our cells of the nutrients they need and our health is suffering from it.
-As soon as we start putting the right stuff back in our bodies, our cells immediately respond, and your health benefits.
+Although perhaps a bit extreme in his approach, the message is very clear.
+The standard western diet is starving your cells of the nutrients they need and your health is suffering from it.
+As soon as you start putting the right stuff back in your body, your cells immediately respond, and your health benefits.
 That is a message I can get behind!

 Fasting has also been used for thousands of years in many cultures around the world to improve health and heal from disease.
-I definitely believe in the power of fasting to boost the immune system and repair the body and can easily get behind the idea of combining fasting with fresh produce to jumpstart the healing process.
+I definitely believe in the power of fasting to boost the immune system and repair the body and can support the idea of combining fasting with fresh produce to jump start the healing process.

 Even just one single green juice or smoothie per day can make a huge difference in your energy, weight, and motivation to make more healthy choices.
-So even if you’re not ready to make the leap into a fast, you can certainly start with the goal of simply getting more fresh veggies and fruits into your diet.
+So if you’re not ready to make the leap into a fast or juice cleanse, you can certainly start with the goal of simply getting more fresh veggies and fruits into your diet.